 In my today’s article, I want to share with you this answer to the question, Which dessert shares its name with a Korean food made with intestines?

-In Korean cuisine, sundae is a kind of blood sausage.
+In Korean cuisine, a sundae is a kind of blood sausage.
 It’s common street food in both North and South Korea, and it’s typically made by steaming cow or pig intestines with a variety of fixings.
-Sundae has been featured on a number of unusual food records, and most outsiders consider it to be a highly unusual food.
-The majority of Koreans like it as a snack in between meals.
-The dish dates back to the Goryeo period (918–1392), when wild boars, which can be found all over the Korean Peninsula, were used.
-Sundae is commonly steamed in South Korea and served with steamed gan (liver) and heopa (lung).
+Sundae has been featured on several unusual food records, and most outsiders consider it to be a highly unusual food.

 Sundae Korean Food